How Louisiana At Large Does Mardi Gras

 Krewe of Thoth rolls through New Orleans.

 Even if you consider yourself a Mardi Gras expert, we're here to say you haven't seen anything yet!
-The celebrations outside of NOLA are as diverse as the state itself.
+The celebrations outside of New Orleans are as diverse as the state itself.
 If you know anything about Louisiana, we celebrate all our roots: Native American, French, Spanish, African-American, Cajun and Creole.
 Each city in each region of Louisiana has its own way of celebrating Mardi Gras.

-We all love Carnival Season--the weeks of parades, feasts, family fun and revelry are part and parcel of every Louisianan's identity.
-It runs from Twelfth Night through Fat Tuesday, the day before Ash Wednesday.
-Want to join in?
-Explore the different regions, find a spot that speaks to you and book a trip!
-Laissez les bons temps rouler!
+We all love Louisiana Carnival season — the weeks of parades, feasts, family fun and revelry are part and parcel of every Louisianan's identity.
+It runs from Twelfth Night through Fat Tuesday (Mardi Gras day), the day before Ash Wednesday.

 North Louisiana